Kathryn C. Murphy

 Kathy has a special interest and experience in representing educational institutions in connection with real estate, permitting and procurement matters.
 She has advised governmental agencies on development projects and design and construction contracts, and has drafted new ordinances and statutory provisions for governmental units and businesses.

 Kathy graduated from Yale College, cum laude, and Boston College Law School, magna cum laude.
-She is a member of the Board of Governors of the American College of Real Estate Lawyers, a member and former steering committee member of New England Women in Real Estate (NEWIRE) and a member of the Urban Land Institute.
-She is a Trustee of the Emerald Necklace Conservancy and the YWCA Boston and an Honorary Trustee of the Boston Children's Museum.
-She has served as a panelist on the ALI/ABA Modern Real Estate Transactions and Commercial Leasing courses and has contributed to the ABA Mortgage Foreclosure book and the State-by-State Guide to Commercial Real Estate Leases.
+She is President of the American College of Real Estate Lawyers, a member and former steering committee member of New England Women in Real Estate (now CREW Boston) and a member of the Urban Land Institute.
+She is a member of the board of the Yale Alumni Fund, a former director of the YWCA Boston and the Emerald Necklace Conservancy and an Honorary Trustee of the Boston Children's Museum.
+Other memberships include the ABA, BBA, REBA, Abstract Club and Lambda Alpha International.
+She has served as a panelist on the ALI/CLE Modern Real Estate Transactions and Commercial Leasing courses and has contributed to the ABA Mortgage Foreclosure book and the State-by-State Guide to Commercial Real Estate Leases.

 Kathryn Cochrane Murphy, Partner